Brady Schroer, DO

 HOLISTIC SERVICES TEAM

-Kathie holds a B.A. from the University of Michigan and earned a Master’s of Science in Traditional Oriental Medicine from Pacific College of Oriental Medicine in San Diego, CA. She has been working, studying, and training within the holistic services field since 2001.
-Currently, in private practice in Asheville, Kathie is board certified by the National Commission for Certification in Acupuncture and Oriental Medicine, and holds licensure in North Carolina by the Acupuncture Licensing Board.
+Kathie holds a B.A. from the University of Michigan and earned her Master of Science in Traditional Oriental Medicine from Pacific College of Oriental Medicine in San Diego, CA. Currently in private practice in Asheville, Kathie is board certified by the National Commission for Certification in Acupuncture and Oriental Medicine since 2000 and holds licensure in North Carolina by the Acupuncture Licensing Board since 2007.

 Numerous studies have demonstrated the efficacy of acupuncture in assisting the recovery process.
-Specifically, research shows acupuncture’s ability to decrease anxiety, stress, and insomnia.
-The therapeutic method is also known to reduce cravings during the withdrawal process.
-Kathie’s treatments focus on improving the body /mind/ spirit connection within an individual, and she is passionate about assisting clients in their deepest discovery of compassion and harmony within their self, and expanding that to others.
-She lives with her husband and two sons, and enjoys spending lots of time with them exploring trails, sitting on mountaintops, creating music, and taking in the beauty of Asheville.
+Specifically, research shows acupuncture’s ability to decrease anxiety, stress and insomnia and reduce cravings during the withdrawal process.
+Kathie’s treatments focus on improving the body /mind/ spirit connection within an individual, and she is passionate about assisting clients in their deepest discovery of compassion and harmony within themselves and expanding that to others and the environment around them.